jewe6889/rss-to-discord/README.md

 # RSS to Discord Feed Poster

 This script monitors RSS feeds and posts new updates to a Discord channel using a webhook.
-It includes a simple command-line interface to input your Discord webhook URL and RSS feeds.

 ## Features
-- Prompts for Discord webhook URL and RSS feed details.
+- Supports as many RSS feeds as you wish.
 - Saves last checked entries to avoid reposting old entries on restart.
 - Checks for updates automatically every 30 minutes if the script is left running.